Jarvis3310/b04202043/CPU - Memory EDA/README.md

 total_trans.py:
-  codes for finding maximum from every 300 data ,and transforming the data into numbers which represents the standard deviation from average.
+  code for finding maximum from every 300 data ,and transforming the data into numbers which represents the standard deviation from average.

+data_trans.py:
+code for getting data from specific ID